jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

         <version>{revnumber}</version>
     </dependency>

-With Spring Session — and specifically Spring Session for VMware GemFire (SSDG) — on the classpath of your Spring Boot, VMware GemFire `ClientCache` Web application, you can manage your (HTTP) session state with VMware GemFire.
-No further configuration is needed.
-SBDG auto-configuration detects Spring Session on the application classpath and does the rest.
+With Spring Session — and specifically [spring-boot-gemfire-name] — on the classpath of your Spring Boot, [vmware-gemfire-name] `ClientCache` Web application, you can manage your (HTTP) session state with [vmware-gemfire-name].
+No further configuration is needed. [spring-boot-gemfire-name] auto-configuration detects Spring Session on the application classpath and does the rest.

 See [Spring Session](session.html) for more details.

 #### <a id=regiontemplateautoconfiguration></a>RegionTemplateAutoConfiguration

-The SBDG
+The [spring-boot-gemfire-name]
 [`RegionTemplateAutoConfiguration`](https://docs.spring.io/spring-boot-data-geode-build/current/api/org/springframework/geode/boot/autoconfigure/RegionTemplateAutoConfiguration.html)
-class has no corresponding SDG annotation.
-However, the auto-configuration of a `GemfireTemplate` for every VMware GemFire `Region` defined and declared in your Spring Boot application is still supplied by SBDG.
+class has no corresponding [spring-data-gemfire-name] annotation.
+However, the auto-configuration of a `GemfireTemplate` for every [vmware-gemfire-name] `Region` defined and declared in your Spring Boot application is still supplied by [spring-boot-gemfire-name].

 For example, you can define a Region by using: